nim-lang/Nim/doc/manual.md

 6. Conversion match: `a` is convertible to `f`, possibly via a user defined `converter`.

-It is important to note that overload resolution concerns itself with the category of each parameter and not the category of callable.

-Nim will compare two candidates at a time and pick the "best" candidate to to continue through the resolution process, if at the end the best candidate is is proven "better" then the rest, it is chosen as an unambiguous match.
-I may help to think of the below as a comparison between two candidates because of this algorithm.

 There are two major methods of selecting the best matching candidate, namely counting and disambiguation.
-Counting takes precedence to disambiguation since it is simpler, more efficient and necessary in some situations.
+Counting takes precedence to disambiguation.
 In counting, each parameter is given a category and the number of parameters in each category is counted.
 The categories are listed above and are in order of precedence.
 For example, if a candidate with one exact match is compared to a candidate with multiple generic matches